PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/MLOps II/Examples/azure_example_jobs.md

-# Running Azure ML Command Jobs
+# Running Azure ML Command Jobs (Work in Progress 🚧)

+This example is adapted from this Microsoft Learn [tutorial](https://learn.microsoft.com/en-us/azure/machine-learning/tutorial-azure-ml-in-a-day?view=azureml-api-2).
+Check out the tutorial for more details.
 ## Setup

 Clone the repo